decrypto-org/blockchain-papers/CONTRIBUTING.md

    Peer-reviewed papers are preferred.
  * Authors must be named in a Vancouver-style citation.
  * Conference or journal and year must be stated if available.
+ * Keep the commit history clean.
+Squash your commits to a single one and split major contributions to multiple PRs.

 This is a curated list of *blockchain*-related papers, not general cryptography or distributed systems.
 Blockchains are "chains of blocks", not general-purpose